 Working With Trans Voices, for singing and acting teachers, is coming up on Tuesday April 11.
 More and more teachers are coming to these, feeling ill-equipped to help their students.
 Fear not, the mechanics of trans voice and cultural awareness can both be learned!
 Come along for a fast-paced and thorough overview from someone who knows.

-Accessibility: The venue has flat access via a portable ramp and gender neutral loos.
-There is strip lighting in the venue.
-There are no plans to use flashing lights, and music will be at a moderate volume.
-There is a separate communal area outside the workshop room.
-Written notes will be provided, and I’m happy to email a word doc to any folks who use screen readers.
-A schedule for the day will be set via eventbrite before the event, and there will be regular breaks.
-Please pop me an email if you have any further access needs, I’ll certainly do my best! email@example.com
+Accessibility: Written notes will be provided, and I’m happy to email a word doc to any folks who use screen readers.
+Closed captions will be enabled, and all exercises are optional.
+Please pop me an email if you have any further access needs, I’ll certainly do my best! firstname.lastname@example.org

 About your teacher:

 Stephen is the conductor of London Trans choir, is a voice coach for trans, non-binary, and gender non-conforming people, and is a trans man himself.
 He has studied voice widely, including with Alexandros Constansis and Kate Hammett Vaughn, and as part of his actor training.
 He has taught voice for trans folks with the Speech and Language Therapy department at the Tavistock and Portman Gender Clinic, and is now teaching privately.